Definition, Etiology, Pathogenesis Top

 2. Purulent superficial thrombophlebitis: Remove the source of infection (eg, a catheter) and use antimicrobial treatment, which should optimally be targeted; if ineffective, consider drainage or resection of the affected segment of the vein.

-3. Superficial thrombophlebitis affecting a segment of a vein of a lower extremity ≥5 cm: Subcutaneous fondaparinux 2.5 mg/d, low-molecular-weight heparin at a prophylactic dose (agents: see Deep Vein Thrombosis, dosage: Table 3.19-9) for ≥4 weeks.
-In selected patients with severe, extensive superficial thrombophlebitis, typically involving the entire length of the greater saphenous vein, consider a therapeutic-dose anticoagulation as done for the treatment of DVT (eg, a vitamin K antagonist [acenocoumarol or warfarin] at a dose adjusted to maintain the international normalized ratio in the range of 2.0 to 3.0, in combination with heparin for 5 days, and continued as monotherapy for ≥4 weeks).
+3. Superficial thrombophlebitis affecting a segment of a vein of a lower extremity ≥5 cm: Subcutaneous fondaparinux 2.5 mg/d, low-molecular-weight heparin at a prophylactic dose (see Table 3.19-9) for ≥4 weeks.
+In selected patients with severe, extensive superficial thrombophlebitis, typically involving the entire length of the greater saphenous vein, consider a therapeutic-dose anticoagulation as done for the treatment of DVT (eg, a vitamin K antagonist [acenocoumarol or warfarin] at a dose adjusted to maintain the international normalized ratio [INR] in the range of 2.0-3.0, in combination with heparin for 5 days, and continued as monotherapy for ≥4 weeks).
 Additional indications for anticoagulation treatment (in patients with thrombophlebitis affecting a segment <5 cm) include thrombophlebitis in the area of the saphenofemoral junction, severe clinical manifestations, history of venous thromboembolism or superficial vein thrombosis, active malignancy, recent surgery.
 Once acute inflammation and edema have subsided, consider using appropriate compression stockings.